shalivan/pxl.ink/_posts/PSY/09-01-01-Narratology.md

 Film is based on empathy.
 Stories round campfire > myths > printing press: linearize > Post linear: World building

+### Hauntology
+Dereda.  (hount + ontology -study beeing )Our experience is connected with past and future and only then make sense

 # Genres